TurkServer/docs/source/examples/tutorial.md

 ## Deployment

-To continue with the tutorial, follow the [deployment instructions] (quickstart) so that you can use the actual MTurk API and get the app running in the MTurk sandbox.
+To continue with the tutorial, follow the [deployment instructions](../quick-start.md) so that you can use the actual MTurk API and get the app running in the MTurk sandbox.

 ## HITs and HITTypes